Harlequin RIP Software

 Users can fine tune HDS to suit the reproduction process by selecting one of five dot varieties (Super Fine, Fine, Medium, Coarse, Super Coarse, 2X Super 2X Fine, 2X Fine, 2X Medium, 2X Coarse, and 2X Super Coarse).
 In general, the higher the quality of the entire printing process the smaller the HDS dot that can be used.
 Films and plates produced using HDS are reproduced easily using a wide variety of platesetting and printing processes.
 Exceptional results have been obtained with HDS on newsprint with web press equipment, on high-quality coated papers with commercial sheet-fed presses, and using direct output methods such as digital proofers.

-While the latest RTI Harlequin RIP and HDS Stochastic Screening for Inkjets include the ability to output Stochastic Screens to every color, users can also now choose to output using a newly developed Stochastic Yellow feature.
+While the latest RTI Harlequin RIP-Kit and HDS Stochastic Screening for Inkjets include the ability to output Stochastic Screens to every color, users can also now choose to output using a newly developed Stochastic Yellow feature.
 This feature allows users to output Cyan, Magenta, Black and any spot colors using Harlequin's conventional AM screen sets while also applying a stochastic screen to the Yellow.
 For the first time ever users with the HDS for Inkjets can have one page setup configured to output a stochastic screen on just the Yellow plate while outputting CMYK and Spot Color data using an AM screen set.
 HDS Stochastic Yellow supports HDS Super Fine, Fine, Medium, Coarse and Super Coarse dot shapes.